 Some output ports may need to be 'locked' once they have been set up to avoid accidental removal.
-For example - the mixing console's Main 1 output signal may be assigned to a particular output port.
+For example, the console's Main 1 output signal may be assigned to a particular output port.
 If this were the main studio transmitter output, it would be very undesirable to allow the assignment to be easily changed during normal operation.
-For this reason, a system of software locks is provided to protect critical parts of each configuration.
-The console can be in one of three modes, "User", "Technician" and "Supervisor".
+For this reason, a locking system is provided to protect critical parts of each configuration.

 Operation of the locking system is only available in "Technician" or "Supervisor" mode which are password protected to add an extra layer of security.
 Modes are selected using the TECH - User Mode screen.

-To lock an output port assignment, select an output port which has a source assigned to it (click on the green patch point column), and select the Patch LOCK button.
+To lock an output port assignment, select an output port which has a source assigned to it, and select the LOCK PATCH button.
 Provided that the desk is in "Technician" mode, the lock state will be toggled.

-If the lock is active, the port name will be highlighted in bright green text, otherwise the text will be shown in black.
+If the lock is active, the port name will be highlighted in bright green text.